 6. Scarring

 A keloid is a type of skin repair reaction that causes a scar that appears “heaped up” and remains indefinitely.
 We cannot know whose bodies will make keloid scars.
-Some people have more of a tendency to heal in that way than others.
+Some people tend to heal in that way more than others.
 It is challenging to deal with keloid scars because any further break in the skin, even by a corrective procedure, runs the risk of causing another keloid to form.

 7. Pain